 - Send a note with your student when they return to school.
 The note should include the student's first and last name, reason, and date.

 State Attendance Rule 160-5-1-.10 states that students will be excused from school under the following circumstances:

-- Personal illness or attendance in school endangering a student's health or the health of others.
+- Personal illness or attendance at school endangers a student's health or the health of others.
 (Medical documentation may be required.)

-- A serious illness or death in a student's immediate family necessitating absence from school.
+- A serious illness or death in a student's immediate family necessitates absence from school.
 (Medical documentation may be required.)

 - A court order or an order by a governmental agency, including pre-induction physical examinations for service in the armed forces, mandating absence from school.

 - Observing religious holidays, necessitating absence from school.

 - Conditions making attendance impossible or hazardous to student health or safety.
 (For Gwinnett County Public Schools, the closure of schools for hazardous conditions may only be made by the Superintendent for the purposes of excused absences.)